vevdb/vev/README.md

 to Odin, and exposed through a native C ABI.
 The repository includes APIs for Kvist, Clojure, Java, C, Python, Rust, Go, Node.js, and Odin.

-## Why VevDB

-“Vev” is an excellent metaphor: Norwegian for a loom, weave, or interconnected fabric, reflecting how the database weaves immutable facts together.

-But “Vev” is already used by several software companies, and the package name is occupied on registries such as npm and PyPI.
-Using VevDB preserves the meaning while making the project clearer, more searchable, and easier to distinguish across documentation, websites, and package ecosystems.

-The product is therefore called **VevDB**, while concise technical identifiers such as `vev.core`, `libvev`, `vev.h`, and `vev_*` remain where useful.
-The standalone command is `vevdb`.
-See [Naming](docs/naming.md) for the canonical mapping across ecosystems.

 ## Quick Start

 ### C